robovm/robovm-docs/en/getting-started/eclipse.md

 Perform these steps to define your project:

 1. Fill in your _Project Name_
+1. From the Template combobox select _RoboVM iOS App without storyboards_
 1. Specify the package and name of your _Main Class_, e.g. _com.mycompany.myapp.Main_
 1. Specify the _App Name_.
 This is the name used when your app is installed to an iOS device or simulator
 1. Specify the _App ID_.
 This must be a unique identifier, usually your package name